Skip to Main Content

 Can my students read my books?

-If you are writing an academic book, you probably want your institution’s library to be able to purchase it.
+If you are writing an academic book, you are likely to want your institution’s library to be able to purchase it.
 You may also want to incorporate it into your online reading list so your students can read it.

 Unfortunately, this isn’t as easy as it appears.